Topic

 Risks of using neural networks

 The euphoria caused by the discovery of GPT chat for many people has been replaced by caution.
-With the emergence of numerous services based on language models, both free and paid, users have noticed that chatbots can provide unreliable or harmful information.
-Particularly dangerous is incorrect information regarding health, nutrition, and finances, as well as data on weapon manufacturing, drug distribution, and more.
+With so many services based on language models, free and paid, users have noticed that chatbots can provide unreliable or harmful information.
+Especially dangerous is incorrect information about health, nutrition and finances, weapon manufacturing, drug distribution and more.

-Moreover, the capabilities of neural networks are constantly expanding, and the latest versions can create remarkably believable fakes, synthesizing voice or video.
-Fraudsters use these features to deceive their victims by forging messages and calls from acquaintances and videos with famous personalities.
+Moreover, neural networks are getting better and better and the latest versions can create incredibly realistic fakes, synthesizing voice or video.
+Scammers use these features to deceive their victims by forging messages and calls from acquaintances and videos with famous personalities.

-The main threat is the emerging trust many users have in neural networks and various chatbots in particular.
-Surrounded by an aura of accuracy and impartiality, people forget that neural networks can operate on fictional facts, provide inaccurate information, and generally make erroneous conclusions.
-It has been shown repeatedly that mistakes happen.
-If you ask frivolous questions, the damage will likely be minimal.
-But, if you use chatbots to resolve issues in finance or medicine, the consequences can be quite destructive.
-Moreover, often to get a response from a neural network, you must provide some data.
+The main threat is that many users trust neural networks and chatbots in general.
+Surrounded by an aura of accuracy and objectivity, people forget that neural networks can work with fictional facts, provide false info and generally make wrong conclusions.
+It has been proven many times that mistakes happen.
+If you ask silly questions, the damage will be minimal.
+But, if you use chatbots to solve finance or medicine issues, the consequences can be devastating.
+Plus, often to get an answer from a neural network, you need to provide some data.

-A big question is how this data will then be processed and stored.
+A big question is what will happen to that data afterwards.
 No one guarantees that the information about you that you included in the queries will not subsequently appear somewhere on the darknet or become the basis for a sophisticated phishing attack.

-In March 2024, bug hunters at Offensive AI Lab, thanks to a data encryption feature in ChatGPT and Microsoft Copilot, found a way to decrypt and read intercepted responses.
-Regardless of how quickly OpenAI was able to patch this hole, its existence is a prime example of how malicious actors might use vulnerabilities in APIs to steal confidential data, including passwords or corporate information.
-In addition, vulnerabilities make it possible to conduct DDoS attacks on the system and bypass protection.
+In March 2024 bug hunters at Offensive AI Lab found a way to decrypt and read intercepted responses thanks to data encryption feature in ChatGPT and Microsoft Copilot.
+Regardless of how fast OpenAI patched this vulnerability, it’s a great example of how malicious actors can use API vulnerabilities to steal your data, including passwords or corporate info.
+And vulnerabilities can be used to DDoS the system and bypass protection.

-There are several types of attacks on AI, and it is important to be able to distinguish them.
-For example, evasion attacks (modification of input data) are potentially the most frequent.
-If the model requires input data for operation, it can be modified appropriately to disrupt the AI.
-On the other hand, data poisoning attacks have a long-term character.
-A Trojan present in the AI model remains even after it is retrained.
-All this can be combined into adversarial attacks – a way to deceive a neural network to produce an incorrect result.
+There are several types of attacks on AI and it is important to know the difference.
+For example, evasion attacks (modifying of input data) are potentially the most common.
+If the model requires input data to work, it can be modified appropriately to disrupt the AI.
+On the other hand, data poisoning attacks are long-term.
+A trojan in the AI model will remain even after retraining.
+All this can be combined into adversarial attacks — a way to fool a neural network to produce an incorrect result.

-Neural networks are still not sufficiently protected from attacks, data falsification, and interference in their operation for malicious purposes, so users should be vigilant and follow certain rules when working with chatbots.
+Neural networks are not yet protected from attacks, data falsification and interference in their work for malicious purposes, so users should be aware and follow certain rules when working with chatbots.

 Precautions and recommendations

-The technology of large language models is rapidly developing, penetrating deeper into everyday life, and gaining more users.
-To protect yourself and your data from potential threats, it is important to adhere to some rules when working with neural networks:
+The technology of large language models is rapidly developing, penetrating deeper into our lives, and gaining more users.
+To protect yourself and your data from potential threats, follow some rules when working with neural networks:

-• Download neural network applications and services from reliable sources;
+• Download neural network apps and services from reliable sources;

-• Verify the information provided by the chatbot.
+• Verify the info provided by the chatbot.

 Moreover, the main recommendation when working with public neural networks is not to assume that your dialogue with it is private.
 It's better to avoid a situation where the questions asked contain any private information about you or your company.
 The exception is if you are working with an isolated instance of a neural network, located in your environment and for which your company is responsible.

-Also, carefully check the services through which you interact with the neural network.
-An unknown Telegram channel promising free work with all known LLM models definitely should not be trusted.
+Also, check the services through which you interact with the neural network.
+An unknown channel im your messenger promising free work with all known LLM models definitely should't be trusted.

-Companies, whose employees use neural networks at the workplace, should be especially cautious.
-The interest of malicious actors in corporate data is higher, and they hunt for sensitive organizational information first and foremost.
+Companies, whose employees use neural networks at work, should be extra cautious.
+The interest of malicious actors in corporate data is higher, and they look for sensitive organizational information first and foremost.

-The best way to protect against cyber threats is to implement ongoing cybersecurity and AI training for employees.
-This is an important component of any work process, especially in Russia, where there is a shortage of qualified cybersecurity specialists.
-Only 3.5% fully meet the current requirements for a worker in this field.
+The best way to protect against cyber threats is to have ongoing cybersecurity and AI training for employees.
+This is a must have in any workflow.
 Through training, it is possible to improve specialists' skills and, consequently, reduce the number of attacks by more than 70%.

 Additional measures should also be taken to enhance the overall IT security of the company.
-First of all, it is necessary to develop improved AI training algorithms considering its potential vulnerabilities, which will make the model more reliable by 87%.
-It is also necessary to "train" the neural network: to allow it to cope with artificially created cyber attacks to improve the algorithm's performance.
+First of all, you need to develop improved AI training algorithms considering its vulnerabilities, which will make the model more reliable by 87%.
+It is also necessary to "train" the neural network: to let it handle artificially created cyber attacks to improve the algorithm.
 This will help reduce the number of hacks by 84%.
-Moreover, it is necessary to constantly update the software to reduce the number of vulnerabilities by more than 90%.
+Moreover, it is necessary to constantly update software to reduce vulnerabilities by more than 90%.

 Conclusion

-Both businesses and ordinary users have already managed to "taste" the benefits of neural networks.
-In a large number of areas, they help solve everyday tasks and save effort and money.
-For example, generative neural networks have significantly affected the cost of producing movies, TV series, and other videos where graphics and processing are needed.
-At the same time, roughly the same neural networks have caused a wave of deep fakes, such as the new variation of the Fake Boss attack.
+Both companies and ordinary users already tasted the benefits of neural networks.
+In many areas, they help solve everyday tasks and save time and money.
+For example, generative neural networks affected the cost of making movies, TV series and other videos where graphics and processing are needed.
+At the same time, roughly the same neural networks have caused a wave of deep fakes, such as new variant of the Fake Boss attack.

 Every user must understand that the neural network is vulnerable.
-Just like a messenger, mailbox, or work task planner – it can be hacked or subject to other failures, so it is important to approach working with it consciously.
+Just like a messenger, mailbox, or work task planner — it can be hacked or fail, so it is important to work with it consciously.

 Can neural networks keep secrets?
 Data protection when working with AI